stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 In that case then [matrixcalculus.org](http://www.matrixcalculus.org/) or [wolframalpha](https://www.wolframalpha.com/) is your friend.
 There we can plug in the lpdf and get back each of the partials.

-Note that for univariate distributions wolfram is handles things a bit simpler, though for multivariate distributions you'll have to use matrixcalculus.
+Note that for univariate distributions wolfram handles things a bit simpler, though for multivariate distributions you'll have to use matrixcalculus.
 One other nice thing about the matrixcalculus site is that it can generate latex which is nice for documentation.